Welcome to the Young People section of the website.

-The Bouts Project is a four year project which centres on a 15th century painting, St Luke Drawing the Virgin and Child, painted in the Workshop of Dieric Bouts the Elder between 1440 and 1460.
-Bouts was one of the most important artists of his time in northern Europe (he was born in about 1415 and died in 1475, the same year that King Richard III was killed at the Battle of Bosworth Field in England).
+Including the Bouts Project - a four year project which centres on a 15th century painting, St Luke Drawing the Virgin and Child, painted in the Workshop of Dieric Bouts the Elder between 1440 and 1460.
+Bouts was one of the most important artists of his time in northern Europe (he was born in about 1415 and died in 1475.
 His paintings are in museums around the world, including several in the National Gallery in London.

 To find out more about Jess and why she is so passionate about working with young people, then read her blog here.

 Feel free to get in touch with Jess here: Jessica.email@example.com if you have any questions.